Why Mortgage Assignments Get Recorded

 How This Affects Property Transfers and Trust Funding

-When you transfer property into a living trust or settle an estate, title companies perform a lien search to identify every recorded claim against the property.
-Recorded mortgage assignments show the current chain of ownership for any outstanding loan.
-If the assignment was never recorded, it can create confusion about who holds the debt and who has authority to release the mortgage after payoff.
-Clean recording is one reason title searches exist, and one reason partner attorneys emphasize getting recordings done correctly when managing real property in an estate plan.
+If the assignment was never recorded, it can create confusion about who holds the debt.
+It also raises questions about who has authority to release the mortgage after payoff.
+Clean recording is one reason title searches exist.
+It is also one reason attorneys stress getting recordings done correctly when managing real property in an estate plan.